Bedford Housing Coalition working to improve relations between landlords and tenants

 “People get excited about their new home and forget to read over the lease closely,” Crews said.
 “Make sure you read all of it and if there is something you don’t understand then ask about it.”

-Crews and Lyn-CAG Housing Counselor Vanita Robinson provided attendees of Thursday's workshop with additional tips for being a responsible tenant, which include:
+Crews and Lyn-CAG Housing Counselor Vanita Robinson provided attendees of Thursday’s workshop with additional tips for being a responsible tenant, including:

 “Being a good tenant is just as important as being a good landlord,” Crews said.
 “If you follow these guidelines, they will help you to maintain a good relationship with your landlord.”

-Crews said one of the most important tip discussed Thursday was keeping thorough documentation of payments made to a landlord and documenting damages in the rental property.
+Crews said one of the most important tips discussed Thursday was keeping thorough documentation of payments made to a landlord and documenting damages in the property.

 “I can’t tell people enough how important that is,” Crews said.
 “You have to keep a paper trail in case your landlord claims they did not receive the rent.
 People say ‘cash is king’ until someone else claims they never received it.
 If you are paying in cash, make sure you get a receipt and hold on to it because you never know when you might need proof.”